To sell a house in Minnesota worth $334,482 — the median home value in Minnesota — you’ll pay about $18,095 in realtor fees.

 Who pays realtor fees in Minnesota?

-How to save on real estate commission in Minnesota
+How to save on realtor fees in Minnesota

 Tips for negotiating realtor commission in Minnesota